himelraju/What-Is-My-IP-Address/README.md

 ## About the Project

-This is a What-Is-My-IP-Address application.
+This is a simple What-Is-My-IP-Address application.

 ## Installation